Query planning and execution workflow - Amazon Redshift

 4. The optimizer generates a query plan (or several, if the previous step resulted in multiple queries) for the execution with the best performance.
 The query plan specifies execution options such as join types, join order, aggregation options, and data distribution requirements.

 You can use the EXPLAIN command to view the query plan.
 The query plan is a fundamental tool for analyzing and tuning complex queries.
-For more information, see Query plan.
+For more information, see Creating and interpreting a query plan.

 5. The execution engine translates the query plan into steps, segments, and streams: